dgaydukov/cert-aws/sa/files/sa.md

         * AssumeRoleWithWebIdentity - get temporary credentials for user who authenticated through a public IdP (Amazon/Facebook/Google/Cognito), take a look at `sa/cloudformation/cognito-iam.yml`
         This is open api, anybody can call (you don't need to be iam authenticated to call it).
 Identity is verified by idToken provided in call.
 Assumed role should have policy to allow federated access.
         If you provide wrong token or your role has wrong federated access (for example your role `"Principal": { "Federated": "graph.facebook.com" }` but you supply token from google), you get error `Not authorized to perform sts:AssumeRoleWithWebIdentity`
-        You can set duration from 15 min up to max session duration of role (1 hour -12 hour), by default - 1 hour.
+        You can set duration from 15 min up to max session duration of iam role (1 hour -12 hour), by default - 1 hour.
         You can also pass inline permission - result would be intersection between role permission & your inline permission.
 By doing this you can limit role permission further.
         If you are using amazon cognito IdP, you still need to configure cognito identity pool.
         * AssumeRoleWithSAML - get temporary credentials for user who authenticated with SAML.
 In the api call you have to provide SAML assertion, encoded in base64, returned by the SAML IdP